 Audit Committee.
-The Audit Committee of the Board is a standing committee composed of four nonemployee directors who meet the independence and expertise requirements of the NYSE listing standards.
+The Audit Committee of the Board is a standing committee composed of four non-employee directors who meet the independence and expertise requirements of the NYSE listing standards.
 Pursuant to SEC rules, the Board has determined that Jay M. Gratz and Gerald Volas are "audit committee financial experts," as such term is defined for purposes of Item 407 of Regulation S-K promulgated by the SEC, and are independent of management.
 The Audit Committee held four meetings during 2015.
 The Audit Committee currently consists of Mr. Gratz, who is the Chairman, Mr. Golden, Mr. Posey, and Mr. Volas.

 The Audit Committee operates under a written charter that is reviewed annually.
-The Audit Committee is responsible, among its other duties, for engaging, overseeing, evaluating and replacing the Company's independent registered public accounting firm, pre-approving all audit and non-audit services by the independent registered public accounting firm, reviewing the scope of the audit plan and the results of each audit with management and the independent registered public accounting firm, reviewing firm, reviewing firm, reviewing the internal audit function, reviewing the adequacy of the Company's system of internal controls over financial reporting and disclosure controls and procedures, reviewing the financial statements and other financial information included in the Company's code of conduct and ethics and other policies and procedures regarding adherence with legal requirements.
+The Audit Committee is responsible, among its other duties, for engaging, overseeing, evaluating and replacing the Company's independent registered public accounting firm, pre-approving all audit and non-audit services by the independent registered public accounting firm, reviewing the scope of the audit plan and the results of each audit with management and the independent registered public accounting firm, reviewing the internal audit function, reviewing the adequacy of the Company's system of internal controls over financial reporting and disclosure controls and procedures, reviewing the financial statements and other financial information included in the Company's annual and quarterly reports filed with the SEC, and exercising oversight with respect to the Company's code of conduct and ethics and other policies and procedures regarding adherence with legal requirements.
 The Audit Committee has the authority to retain and terminate any third-party consultants and to obtain advice and assistance from internal and external legal, accounting and other advisers.
-The Audit Committee charter is available through the Company's website at www.trex.com/ our-company/corporate-governance/committees-charters/.
+The Audit Committee is authorized to delegate its authority to subcommittees as determined to be necessary or advisable.
+A current version of the Audit Committee charter is available through the Company's website at www.trex.com/our-company/corporate-governance/committees-charters/.